RonenNess/GeonBit.UI/README.md

 ## What's GeonBit

-**GeonBit** is a MonoGame-based game engine, designed to build 3d dungeon crawler and FPR (first person rogue) games.
+**GeonBit** is an Entity-Component-System based game engine, powered by MonoGame.

 ## What's GeonBit.UI